-- I. Plan the human factors test to identify the data to be collected, the test procedures, test criteria, and the reporting process. - II.
-Prepare the test documentation (e.g., checklists, data sheets, test participant descriptors, questionnaires, and operating procedures), and make it available at the test location. - III.
-Determine the tasks to be performed (to include critical tasks at a minimum), or a simulation thereof, if actual performance is not feasible. - IV.
-Determine criteria for acceptable performance or rejection of the test results.

-- V. Recruit participants who are representative of the range of the intended or foreseeable user population(s) in terms of aptitudes, skills, capabilities, experience, size, and strength; and who wearing suitable clothing and equipment appropriate to the task. - VI.
+- 1. Plan the human factors test to identify the data to be collected, the test procedures, test criteria, and the reporting process. - 2.
+Prepare the test documentation (e.g., checklists, data sheets, test participant descriptors, questionnaires, and operating procedures), and make it available at the test location. - 3.
+Determine the tasks to be performed (to include critical tasks at a minimum), or a simulation thereof, if actual performance is not feasible. - 4.
+Determine criteria for acceptable performance or rejection of the test results. - 5.
+Recruit participants who are representative of the range of the intended or foreseeable user population(s) in terms of aptitudes, skills, capabilities, experience, size, and strength; and who are wearing suitable clothing and equipment appropriate to the task. - 6.
 Conduct human factors tests to demonstrate that the consumer product will be efficient, effective, and safe in the hands of the user.
-Collect task performance data in actual operational environments or in simulated environments, if collection in the actual operating environment is not feasible. - VII.
-Review the failures that were recorded during testing to differentiate among failures of hardware/software alone, failures resulting from human-system incompatibilities, and use-related failures. - VIII.
+Collect task performance data in actual operational environments or in simulated environments, if collection in the actual operating environment is not feasible. - 7.
+Review the failures that were recorded during testing to differentiate among failures of hardware/software alone, failures resulting from human-system incompatibilities, and use-related failures. - 8.
 Analyze use-related errors to determine the reason for their occurrence.
-Identify the design characteristics or procedures that may contribute use-related errors. - IX.
+Identify the design characteristics or procedures that may contribute to use-related errors. - 9.
 Determine appropriate corrective action.

-6.5 Production
+4.5 Production

 This stage is characterized by manufacturing the product, introducing it to the consumer, and bringing it to the marketplace.
 The manufacture of safe and reliable consumer products is a function of many factors, including physical working conditions.
 A satisfactory working and processing environment (e.g., good lighting, controlled temperature, and humidity) are important for the manufacture of safe products.
-Supporting technical documentation, such as drawings, replacement parts data, production, inspection, testing and repair instructions, and operating handbooks, must be current with design.
+Supporting technical or safety documentation, such as drawings, Safety Data Sheets (SDS), replacement parts data, production, inspection, testing and repair instructions, and operating handbooks, must be current with design.
 Obsolete documents and data should be removed from all places where they might be used inadvertently.